gnosischain/documentation/docs/bridges/tutorials/using-omnibridge/bnb-chain.md

 2. Connect your Web3 Wallet (MetaMask) to the application and confirm you are connected to the Gnosis network.
 3. Press the Swap tab and select the **WXDAI/DAI \[BSC]** pair.
 4. Press Swap.
 You will need to approve the first transaction with amount to swap or you can select unlimited.
-5. Complete this first approve transaction in Metamask.
+5. Complete this first approve transaction in MetaMask.
 6. Press Swap again and confirm the second transaction to swap.
 7. Once complete, add Binance-Peg Dai on Gnosis to your MetaMask custom tokens.
 The address is [0xFc8B2690F66B46fEC8B3ceeb95fF4Ac35a0054BC](https://blockscout.com/xdai/mainnet/tokens/0xFc8B2690F66B46fEC8B3ceeb95fF4Ac35a0054BC/token-transfers).
 In BlockScout it is called Dai Token from BSC.
 :::info